Acry/SDL-Ball/docs/Managers.md

 [DisplayManager](Manager/DisplayManager.md) - handles the display, loads the display file and applies it to the game [GameManager](Manager/GameManager.md) - handles the game state, loads the game and manages the game loop [HighscoreManager](Manager/HighscoreManager.md) - handles the highscores, loads the highscores and saves them to the file.
-[LevelManager](Manager/LevelManager.md) - loads the LevelOffsets, and gives the new level.
+[LevelManager](Manager/LevelManager.md) - at start loads the LevelOffsets, and gives the new level after the player has finished the level.
 [SaveGameManager](Manager/SaveGameManager.md) - handles the savegame, loads the savegame and saves it to the file [SettingsManager](Manager/SettingsManager.md) - handles the settings, loads the settings and saves them to the file [SoundManager](Manager/SoundManager.md) - Loading/Cleaning and playing sounds